Jason English Enters World 24 Hour Italy

 Podium Presentations

-The Elite Male and Female winners will be presented to the crowd and media at the event at 1430 on Sunday.
+The Elite Male and Female winners will be presented to the crowd and media at the event 2 hours and 30 minutes after the completion of the race.
 The official presentations and awards ceremony/dinner for all categories will be held on Sunday evening at 1900.
 Podium riders must be present in order to receive their prizes unless they are prevented by a medical condition authorised by the event medical staff.

 The winners of the Elite Male and Female categories are required to be available for media interviews and to sign jerseys for sponsors and organisers.